 What is a Loss of Consortium Claim in a North Carolina Car Accident Case?

-Beyond physical injuries, a car accident can have lasting impact on an individual and their spouse.
+Beyond physical injuries, a car accident can have a lasting impact on an individual and their spouse.
 North Carolina allows loss of consortium claims after an injury.
-In this article we’ll answer the question, “What is a loss of consortium claim in a North Carolina car accident case?”
+In this article, our North Carolina car accident attorneys will answer the question, “What is a loss of consortium claim in a North Carolina car accident case?”

 What is Loss of Consortium?